-In 2015-6 we piloted our Distance learning Programme introducing 3 local community music leaders to ways in which they could make music accessible to young children with disabilities in the refugee camps where they work, a group they felt unable to work with effectively.
+In 2015-6, we piloted our Distance Learning Programme and introduced local community music leaders to ways in which they could make music accessible to young children with disabilities in the refugee camps where they worked, a group they felt unable to work with effectively.
 The Distance Learning model is particularly relevant in this region given the challenges in convening training locally, due to political restrictions on movement and volunteer safety.
-Based on the success of the pilot and continued demand for our training, we are pleased to be working in partnership with Musicians without Borders to offer the programme again in 2017.
+We have now developed our Distance Learning model into a Blended Learning Programme which we deliver in partnership with Musicians without Borders.

 In 2017, we felt the need to assess the quality of the Blended Learning Programme.
 Therefore, in agreement with Musicians Without Borders, last year we undertook our first Impact Evaluation of the programme whereby we had interviewed and observed sessions of the Blended Learning Programme graduates 2016-17.
 We intend to repeat the same evaluation in 2019 for graduates 2017-18.